verhas/jamal/README.md

   symbolic anchors and references.
 * If you have any other use, please tell us.

-Generally Jamal reads a text file and generates another one.
-In the source file it processess macros and the result of the macros get in place of the macros.
+Generally, Jamal reads a text file and generates another one.
+In the source file, it processes macros and the result of the macros get in place of the macros.
 That way text and macro is mixed in a convenient way.

 Macros are delimited with special start and end strings.
 Jamal does not have any default for that.
 The initial setting for these strings is given by the embedding application.
-For documentation purposes in the examples we will use `{` as start string and `}` as end string.
+For documentation purposes in the examples, we will use `{` as start string and `}` as end string.

 ## Simple Example